michael-iskander-java/michael_movie_api/readme.md

 4. Create a new file '.env' in the folder 'michael_movie_api' and copy the content of the '.env.example' in it.

-5. In .env file add the name of the jusct created databse in the attribute, 'DB_DATABASE'.
+5. In .env file add the name of the just created databse in the attribute, 'DB_DATABASE'.

 6. In .env add configurations for the frequency of seeding the movies (name of the attribute 'MOVIES_SEEDER_FREQUENCY'), number of the required seeded top rated movies (name of the attribute 'TOP_RATED_MOVIES_NO'), and  number of the required seeded upcoming movies (name of the attribute 'UPCOMING_MOVIES_NO').